MnLgt/ExplosionAiCaseStudy/README.md

    The system's learning capability improves over time, recognizing nuanced differences between similar legal scenarios and suggesting related materials that might use different terminology.
 This particularly benefits newer associates who can access this collective wisdom.
 The result is significantly reduced redundant work and more comprehensive client responses based on actual practice history.

 6. ### License Agreement Entity Extraction
    Our spaCy extraction tool has transformed license management by automatically identifying all company entities within agreements, including parent companies, subsidiaries, and DBAs throughout document text.
-The system maps relationships between entities, creating a visual network that clarifies the scope of rights being granted in complex multi-entity deals.
+The system maps relationships between entities to clarify which entities have rights and which do not.

-   The historical tracking capability maintains connections through corporate rebranding and acquisitions, ensuring rights clarity over time by tracing the lineage of particular rights through corporate changes.

 7. ### Copyright Registration Entity Extraction
    Our spaCy system has significantly improved copyright registration analysis by automatically extracting and categorizing critical entities from registration documents—creators, claimants, prior registration references, and more.
 When connected to our rights management database, the system instantly identifies discrepancies between license agreements and official registrations.

-   The historical analysis component traces works through multiple registrations and identifies potential chain-of-title gaps, providing crucial verification during acquisitions.
+   The historical analysis component traces works through multiple registrations and identifies potential chain-of-title gaps, providing crucial verification.
 This approach has dramatically reduced review time from days to minutes while significantly decreasing rights ownership risks by enabling proactive resolution before disputes arise.

 - [Correspondence Classifier meta.json](lws/assets/meta_email_corr_cat.json)